-- OSX is for people who dislike Windows and are OK with throwing money at problems
+- OSX is for people who dislike Windows and are OK with throwing money

-- The BSDs are for people who actually like Unix
+- The BSDs are for people who actually like Unix.

-- I'm not hardcore enough for Plan 9, and that's probably OK
+- I'm not hardcore enough for Plan 9, and that's probably OK.

 For a while I thought I was just somebody who loathed Microsoft.
 For a while, I was somebody who loathed Windows and preferred to throw money at problems to avoid spending time.
 It was only recently that I remembered how much I had actually enjoyed having access to an Unix system in college, and that memory came to me the first time I installed OpenBSD.

 I was lucky; I had picked a laptop that had good hardware compatibility for little other reason than that I liked typing on it and that I could get a refurbished model for less than $300.
 Thus it was easy to just plug in a network cable so my Thinkpad could pull packages from the network and just follow the instructions on every step of the boot screen.
 The only point I lingered over was partitioning, since I wanted to use all of my drive's space instead of settling for the defaults and growing disklabel partitions later.